 Please contact us for more information.

-We consists of over 10 companies from about eight different industries sending
+We consist of about 15 companies from about eight different industries sending

 Join CeDIV.
 The association

-from in-house for in-house professionals in eDiscovery & investigations
+from in-house for in-house professionals in eDiscovery, privacy & investigations

 CH-8001 Zurich Switzerland